 Christ once epitomized an old-fashioned Heuriger, but has undergone a transformation recently.
 Visitors can now enjoy wine and delicious food in the sleek conservatory, in the tastefully updated “old Heuriger,” or on the patio, under a vine-covered arbor.

 Zahel wines are organic and made with a focus on “creating something in harmony with nature and with respect for tradition.”
 Tradition is also apparent in their Heuriger — one of Vienna’s oldest — housed in a 250-year-old farmhouse with wooden beams and a tiled stove.

 Frequently named one of Vienna’s best Heurigen, Wieninger is known for its abundant buffet.
 Visitors can savor Austrian specialties and seasonal dishes along with their wine in a cozy, lantern-lit setting.

-While we make not make it to Austria this summer, we will raise a glass (or three)!
+While we make not make it to Austria by the New Year, we will raise a glass from here at home while preparing for Salute to Vienna in North America this New Year's Season.
 Prost!